pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 From the plan, you can't see any information about the foreign key constrain which need to delete the related row in child table `t2`.

-I think this is a MySQL issue, do we need to be compatible with it, or make TiDB plan better, at least when we meet some slow query, we can know maybe it is caused by modify related row in child table.
+I think this is a MySQL issue, should we make TiDB plan better, at least when we meet some slow query, we can know maybe it is caused by modify related row in child table.

 ##### CockroachDB DML Execution Plan